edward-jazzhands/edward-jazzhands.github.io/content/posts/python-testing-with-nox-and-uv/index.md

 - **Copy-Paste Simplicity**: Two files, minimal config, and you're done.
 Port it to any Python project in minutes.
 - **UV's Speed**: UV is _much_ faster than pip for dependency resolution and installation.
 My CI runs take seconds even when testing numerous Python versions, and local testing is so fast that running it often is no issue.
 I've even started using Nox as the testing interface for terminal coding agents, and it works surprisingly well.
-- **Nox's Flexibility**: Testing multiple Python versions and framework versions is a breeze with Nox's parameterized sessions.
+- **Nox's Flexibility**: Testing multiple Python versions and framework versions is a breeze with Nox's parametrized sessions.

 With UV becoming more popular every day, there's going to be more people looking for more ways to use it in CI effectively.
 If you already use UV for managing your project then it`s only natural to want to look for solutions to this.
 Until recently, this has generally been a headache to achieve with traditional tooling.
 But now, by leveraging how UV and Nox have a practically symbiotic relationship, this process is so much simpler and faster that I don't think I'll ever have reason to use Tox again.
 I believe anyone who is a fan of UV will feel the same way after seeing it in action for themselves.